-3.8 Applicants for planning permission should enter a s106 planning obligation to pay this 'commuted sum' contribution.
+- 3.8 Applicants for planning permission should enter a s106 planning obligation to pay this 'commuted sum' contribution.
 Sefton Council also requires a small contribution towards monitoring of all necessary s106 obligations.
-This is equivalent to 15% of the planning application fee for full permission and 30% for outline permission (subject to a minimum fee of £700).
-Similar legal arrangements for the transfer of monies to Sefton Council should be made by those carrying out development granted by the 'prior approval' and 'permitted development rights'/ general development planning order processes.
+This is equivalent to 15% of the planning application fee for full permission and 30% for outline permission (subject to a minimum fee of £1000).
+Similar legal arrangements for the transfer of monies to Sefton Council should be made by those carrying out development granted by the 'prior approval' and 'permitted development rights'/ general development planning order processes. - 3.9 Most commuted sums (or sums paid under other legal arrangement as above) will be liable for payment on commencement of the development.
+However, for very large, phased development schemes (for example 100 homes or more), payment in instalments linked to the commencement of each phase and the number of dwellings in each phase is likely to be acceptable.